Andaroth/website-2019-update/README.md

 To run the server just enter the following commands at the root of the project's folder

 - Compile SASS : `sass --watch views/assets/theme/sass:views/assets/theme/css`
-- Run server : `php -S localhost:80 -t`
+- Run server : `php -S localhost:80`
 - Then you can test the project at the following URL : `http://localhost.com/`